-Enteral nutrition administered via tube and the accompanying necessary supplies are considered medically necessary when ALL the following criteria 1- 6 are met:
+Enteral nutrition administered via tube and the accompanying necessary supplies may be considered medically necessary when ALL the following criteria are met:

-- 1. An order is submitted by the Member's physician in the form of a written prescription detailing Member's specific caloric/nutritional requirements, the specific enteral product requested, estimated length of need based on Member's condition/diagnosis, quantity and units of measure, and frequency and directions for use, as determined by the physician or clinical/metabolic nutritionist. - 2.
+- An order is submitted by the Member's physician in the form of a written prescription detailing Member's specific caloric/nutritional requirements, the specific enteral product requested, estimated length of need based on Member's condition/diagnosis, quantity and units of measure, and frequency and directions for use, as determined by the physician or clinical/metabolic nutritionist - 2.
 Documentation of ONE of the following conditions: - a.
-An anatomical dysfunction or pathology of the upper GI tract that inhibits food to reach the stomach and/or small bowel; OR - b.
-GI motility disorder; OR - c.
-Severe intestinal malabsorption/disease of the small bowel; OROR - d.
-Impaired cognition, developmental disability, central nervous system dysfunction, and/or neuromuscular disorder inhibiting ability to safely and effectively swallow and/or chew. - 3.
+An anatomical dysfunction or pathology of the upper GI tract that inhibits food to reach the stomach and/or small bowel - b.
+GI motility disorder - c.
+Severe intestinal malabsorption/disease of the small bowel - d.
+Impaired cognition, developmental disability, central nervous system dysfunction, and/or neuromuscular disorder inhibiting ability to safely and effectively swallow and/or chew - 3.
 Adequate nutrition to sustain life is not possible via oral intake, dietary adjustment, and/or oral supplements - 4.
-Member's medical condition is considered chronic and expected to last six months or longer; AND - 5.
-Member's life expectancy is longer than one month; AND - 6.
+Member's medical condition is considered chronic and expected to last six months or longer

+- 5. Member's life expectancy is longer than one month - 6.
 Requested enteral formula meets ONE of the following, as applicable to member situation: - a.
-Enteral formulas consisting of semi-synthetic intact protein or protein isolates for adults OR - b.
-Formulas consisting of natural intact proteins or protein isolates for individuals with an allergy or intolerance to semi-synthetic formula OR
+Enteral formulas consisting of semi-synthetic intact protein or protein isolates for adults - b.
+Formulas consisting of natural intact proteins or protein isolates for individuals with an allergy or intolerance to semi-synthetic formula - c.
+Pediatric enteral formulas for children up to age 13 - d.
+Special enteral formula with documented clinical justification